chapel-lang/chapel/doc/rst/language/spec/statements.rst

     expression

-Classes or records that wish to be used as context managers must define two special methods.
+Classes or records that wish to be used as context managers must define two special methods, and implement the ``contextManager`` interface.
 The code sample below turns a record type named ``IntWrapper`` into a context manager and then uses it in a manage statement.

    *Example (manage1.chpl)*.